LawleyClasses/230-spring2017/weekly_materials/week10/week10thursday.md

 }
 ```

-Now add the two `elseif` statements to the function to handle the other two possible color preferences.
+Now add the two `else if` statements to the function to handle the other two possible color preferences.

 We can't test that function until we call it in some way, which we want to do when the user changes the value of a radio button.
 We can add an onclick attribute to each button, and use that to call the function and pass the correct variable to it, like this: